cositools/cosi-data-challenge-1/data_products/README.md

 The COSI-balloon flight in 2016 detected the 511 keV signature of the positron puzzle with $7.2\sigma$ significance [(Kierans et al. 2020)](https://iopscience.iop.org/article/10.3847/1538-4357/ab89a9/meta).
 It also clearly imaged the bright bulge emission near the Galactic Center [(Siegert et al. 2020)](https://iopscience.iop.org/article/10.3847/1538-4357/ab9607/meta).
 Both measurements are consistent with those from SPI and indicate additional extended emission.

-In this notebook, you will image the Galactic 511 keV emission, simulated at 10X its true flux (10X flux = $1.1 \times 10^{-2}$ ph cm $^{-2}$ s $^{-1}$) for robust statistics, as seen during the COSI-balloon flight in 2016.
+In this data challenge, you will image the Galactic 511 keV emission, simulated at 10X its true flux (10X flux = $1.1 \times 10^{-2}$ ph cm $^{-2}$ s $^{-1}$) for robust statistics, as seen during the COSI-balloon flight in 2016.
 You should expect to see the bright bulge emission near the Galactic Center (but not the disk emission, which is too weak for COSI-balloon to see during its 46-day flight; SPI was able to detect the disk's $\sim 1$ ph/week with over a decade of observation time).

 ### Aluminum-26 Decay at 1.8 MeV